Access to Care

 Percent of the Population without Health Insurance

-Summary: Just over 6% of us in Goodhue County are without health insurance, a rate that has risen since 2018 and is slightly above that of the state of Minnesota overall.
+Summary: Just over 5% of us in Goodhue County are without health insurance.
+This is a decrease from the previous year, when previously it had been rising since 2018 and is similar to the state of Minnesota overall.

 Details: This graph measures the percentage of the population under age 65 without health insurance.